Collection of Your Personal Information

 We will retain your personal information for as long as is reasonably necessary for the purposes listed herein or as required by applicable law.

-The MTM Transit Websites and MTM Transit do no knowingly solicit data from children, and we do not knowingly market to children.
-Specifically, in accordance with California’s Children’s Online Privacy Protection Act (COPPA), the MTM Transit Websites are general audience websites and are not directed to children under the age of 13 and do not knowingly collect information from children under the age of 13.
+The MTM Websites and MTM do no knowingly solicit data from children, and we do not knowingly market to children.
+Specifically, in accordance with California’s Children’s Online Privacy Protection Act (COPPA), the MTM Websites are general audience websites and are not directed to children under the age of 13 and do not knowingly collect information from children under the age of 13.

 If at any point you believe we are not abiding by this Policy, or if you wish to exercise any of your rights as described herein (see Access to and Control Over Your Personal Information above) you may contact us at 636-561-5686.
 You may also write us at:

 Lake St. Louis, MO 63367

 If at any point we make changes to this Policy, we will post any such changes to the table below:

 Inclusion of California-Specific Provisions